Skip to Content

 DataTable supports both client-side and server-side sorting.
 Follow the sorting guide to learn how to implement sorting with TanStack Table.

-Simply provide getSortedRowModel on table and enableSorting on each column you’d like to be sortable to use client-side sorting.
+Simply provide getSortedRowModel on table and optionally use enableSorting to control which columns you’d like to be sortable to use client-side sorting.

 ID